railwayapp/docs/src/docs/guides/luminus.md

 To create a new Luminus app, ensure that you have [JDK](https://www.oracle.com/java/technologies/downloads/) and [Leiningen](https://leiningen.org/#install) installed on your machine.

-Run the following command in your terminal to create a new Luminus app with postgres and a production ready server:
+Run the following command in your terminal to create a new Luminus app with Postgres and a production ready server:

 ```bash
 lein new luminus helloworld +postgres +immutant